temujindang/website-1/content/principles.md

 ---
 title: Principles of Operation
-subtitle: Our Mission, Our Principles and Our Values
+subtitle: Our Mission, Our Principles, and Our Values
 date: 2019-09-17T09:32:30-07:00
 github_edit_link: https://github.com/oxidecomputer/rfd/tree/master/rfd/0002
 draft: false
 ---

-At Oxide, our mission, principles and values are not mere corporate bromides; they comprise the emotional, moral, ethical, and spritual core of our company -- they are the soul of Oxide.
+At Oxide, our mission, principles, and values are not mere corporate bromides; they comprise the emotional, moral, ethical, and spritual core of our company -- they are the soul of Oxide.
 For more details on why we think it's important to be explicit about our mission, our principles, and our